Michael Morgan (rugby league, born 1991): 2015

 In January, Morgan was named in the QAS Emerging Origin squad for the third year in a row.
 On 27 January 2015, Morgan was named in the Cowboys 2015 NRL Auckland Nines squad.
 After starting the first two rounds of the season at fullback, Morgan shifted to five-eighth in round 3 against the Brisbane Broncos in the Cowboys 44–22 loss.
 In round 10, against the Broncos, Morgan scored a hat-trick of tries in a man of the match performance in which the Cowboys won 31–20.
 Following the return of Lachlan Coote from injury, Michael Morgan shifted to five eighth.
 North Queensland's spine was instrumental in their success during the 2015 season, with Lachlan Coote, Jonathan Thurston, Morgan, and Jake Granville being named NRL.com's #1 playmaking spine for 2015.
 After scoring five tries in two weeks, Morgan was called into the Queensland State of Origin team for game I of the 2015 State of Origin series, after Daly Cherry-Evans was ruled out with an elbow injury.
 Morgan came off the interchange bench in Queensland's 11–10 victory.
-In Game III of the series, Morgan scored a try with just his third touch of the football and set up two others in Queensland's 52–6 obliteration of New South Wales.
+In Game III of the series, Morgan scored a try with just his third touch of the football and set up two others in Queensland's 52–6 win over New South Wales.

 On 4 October 2015, Morgan was a member of the Cowboys' Grand Final winning side, starting at five-eighth in the side's 17–16 victory over the Brisbane Broncos.
 On the last play of the game, with the Cowboys down by four points, Morgan combined with Johnathan Thurston in-setting up a try to right winger Kyle Feldt when he ran from 20 out, drew three Broncos defenders and got away a one-handed flick pass to send the winger over for the match-tying try and sending the game into extra time.
 Morgan finished his barnstorming 2015 NRL season for Cowboys with him playing in 23 matches and scoring 15 tries.